 The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
 These criteria are complementary to each other.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 In practice, a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective:

-- 1. A company with an economic activity aligned with the EU Taxonomy objectives.
+1. A company with an economic activity aligned with the EU Taxonomy objectives.
 A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the EU Taxonomy.
-A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development; - 2.
-A company with an economic activity contributing to one or more United Nations Sustainable Development goals (UN SDG) targets.
+A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development;

+2. A company with an economic activity contributing to one or more United Nations Sustainable Development goals (UN SDG) targets.
 A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the SDGs and less than 20% of its revenues misaligned with the UN SDGs.
-A company qualifying as sustainable investment through this criteria can for example contribute to the following objectives: - a.
-Environmental: sustainable agriculture, sustainable management of water and sanitation, sustainable and modern energy, sustainable economic growth, sustainable infrastructure, sustainable cities, sustainable consumption and production patterns, fight against climate change, conservation and sustainable use of oceans, seas and marine resources, protection, restoration and sustainable use of terrestrial ecosystems, sustainable management of forests, fight against desertification, land degradation and biodiversity loss; - b.
-Social: no poverty, zero hunger, food security, healthy lives and well-being at all ages, inclusive and equitable quality education and lifelong learning opportunities, gender equality, women and girls empowerment, availability of water and sanitation, access to affordable, reliable and modern energy, inclusive and sustainable economic growth, full and productive employment and decent work, resilient infrastructure, inclusive and sustainable industrialization, reduced inequality, inclusive, safe and resilient cities and human settlements, peaceful and inclusive societies, access to justice and effective, accountable and inclusive institutions, global partnership for sustainable development. - 3.
-A company operating in a high GHG emission sector that is transitioning its business model to align with the objective of maintaining the global temperature rise below 1.5°C. A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: GHG emissions reduction, fight against climate change; - 4.
-A company with best-in-class environmental or social practices compared to its peers within the relevant sector and geographical region.
+A company qualifying as sustainable investment through this criteria can for example contribute to the following objectives:

+a.
+Environmental: sustainable agriculture, sustainable management of water and sanitation, sustainable and modern energy, sustainable economic growth, sustainable infrastructure, sustainable cities, sustainable consumption and production patterns, fight against climate change, conservation and sustainable use of oceans, seas and marine resources, protection, restoration and sustainable use of terrestrial ecosystems, sustainable management of forests, fight against desertification, land degradation and biodiversity loss;

+b.
+Social: no poverty, zero hunger, food security, healthy lives and well-being at all ages, inclusive and equitable quality education and lifelong learning opportunities, gender equality, women and girls empowerment, availability of water and sanitation, access to affordable, reliable and modern energy, inclusive and sustainable economic growth, full and productive employment and decent work, resilient infrastructure, inclusive and sustainable industrialization, reduced inequality, inclusive, safe and resilient cities and human settlements, peaceful and inclusive societies, access to justice and effective, accountable and inclusive institutions, global partnership for sustainable development.

+3. A company operating in a high GHG emission sector that is transitioning its business model to align with the objective of maintaining the global temperature rise below 1.5°C. A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: GHG emissions reduction, fight against climate change;

+4. A company with best-in-class environmental or social practices compared to its peers within the relevant sector and geographical region.
 The E or S best performer assessment is based on the BNPP AM ESG scoring methodology.
 The methodology scores companies and assesses them against a peer group comprising companies in comparable sectors and geographical regions.
 A company with a contribution score above 10 on the Environmental or Social pillar qualifies as best performer.
-A company qualifying as sustainable investment through this criteria can for example contribute to the following objectives: - a.
-Environmental: fight against climate change, environmental risk management, sustainable management of natural resources, waste management, water management, GHG emissions reduction, renewable energy, sustainable agriculture, green infrastructure; - b.
+A company qualifying as sustainable investment through this criteria can for example contribute to the following objectives:

+a.
+Environmental: fight against climate change, environmental risk management, sustainable management of natural resources, waste management, water management, GHG emissions reduction, renewable energy, sustainable agriculture, green infrastructure;

+b.
 Social: health and safety, human capital management, good external stakeholder management (supply chain, contractors, data), business ethics preparedness, good corporate governance.